cortiz/onvopay-java-sdk/README.md

 import com.github.cortiz.onvopay.OnvoPayAPIClient;

 public class App {
-  public static void main(String[] args) {
+    static void main(String[] args) {
     // Placeholder usage — the API surface will expand as endpoints are added.
-    OnvoPayAPIClient client = new OnvoPayAPIClient();
+        OnvoPayAPIClient httpClient = new OnvoPayAPIClient();
-    // TODO: Configure client with API key/base URL and call endpoints as they are implemented.
+        // TODO: Configure httpClient with API key/base URL and call endpoints as they are implemented.
   }
 }
 ```